MooersLab/jointprob1D/README.md

 It recaps the grid approximation presentation and then covers the two other *motors* of the Bayesian data analysis engine: quadratic approximation and Markov Chain Monte Carlo.

-## meetingX.ipynb
+## SectionD10.ipynb

-I presented this Jupyter notebook on infomration theory at the Christmas Eve meeting of jointprob.
+I presented this Jupyter notebook on information theory at the Christmas Eve meeting of jointprob.
-I included material on information theory from chapter 11 of BMCP.
+I included material from chapter 11 of BMCP.